Jerry Cruncher

-Jeremiah "Jerry" Cruncher is a fictional character in Charles Dickens' 1859 novel A Tale of Two Cities.
+Jeremiah Cruncher is a fictional character in Charles Dickens' 1859 novel A Tale of Two Cities.

 Overview

 Jeremiah "Jerry" Cruncher is employed as a porter for Tellson's Bank of London.
 He earns extra money as a resurrection man removing bodies from their graves for sale to medical schools and students as cadavers.
 During the story, Jerry Cruncher accompanies Jarvis Lorry and Lucie Manette to Paris to retrieve Dr. Alexandre Manette.
 Back in England, he helps Sydney Carton "get something" on the paid government witness and spy, John Barsad.
 He accompanies Lucie and Miss Pross to church the night they run into Sydney Carton and later that night Cruncher tries to unsuccessfully "resurrect" Barsad's colleague and fellow spy Roger Cly in the graveyard.
 Later in Paris, Jerry will remember that Cly was not in his coffin and will pass this information onto Carton who will use it to blackmail Barsad into getting Carton into the prison to rescue Charles Darnay who has been imprisoned by revolutionaries.
 Before leaving Paris, Cruncher will renounce grave robbing and resolve to be more gentle with his wife, toward whom he had been abusive physically and verbally.